About the Bill

 ||Evidence session with the Cabinet Secretary for Transport, Infrastructure and Connectivity

-In advance of these meetings, the Committee will take oral evidence on amendments that propose the introduction of a Workplace Parking Levy (WPL).
-These evidence sessions will take place on 22 and 29 May.
+The Committee considered Stage 2 amendments to the Transport (Scotland) Bill on 5,12 and 19 June 2019.
+In advance of these meetings, the Committee took oral evidence on amendments that proposed the introduction of a Workplace Parking Levy (WPL).
+These evidence sessions took place on 22 and 29 May 2019.
 The WPL amendments, lodged by John Finnie MSP, and an accompanying policy narrative are available here.

 The call for evidence is now closed - no further submissions will be accepted.